jsilvela/lostamong/content/post/management.md

 have seen a lot of bad management, but much of the worst follows the same pattern, where the manager simply does not know what the project entails, what the difficulties are, how to evaluate if something is a strategic step forward, or a humdrum milestone.
-Realizing he’s out of his depth, thinking that learning and asking questions will make him appear weak, and believing the essence of management hinges on projecting an image of power, he puts up a façade of control, calls for regular meetings, expresses displeasure in strong but un-specific terms, and gives the occasional positive feedback — often misplaced.
+Realizing he’s out of his depth, thinking that asking basic questions will make him appear weak, he puts up a façade of control, calls for regular meetings, expresses displeasure in strong but un-specific terms, and gives the occasional positive feedback — often misplaced.